`

 ![]() |

 When - in 1952 - Alex Steinweiss designed the new Remington logo and the lettering arranged in boxes topped with "A Don Gabor Production" and at the lower end the crown, Curt John Witt continued to work for the Remington label, in cooperation with Alex Steinweiss who sometimes would make suggestions.
 The division by a horizontal or vertical banner or band on certain covers may have been suggested by Steinweiss who himself often split the space in two fields when a record offered two different compositions or series.
-Alex Steinweiss certainly gave Witt and the other artists more playground and the covers were gaining in quality.
-Also Curt John Witt, who was a master of simplicity, gradually developed a richer style as Beethoven's Violin Sonatas (with Helen Airoff and Walter Schneiderhan), the new cover for Cesar franck's Symphony in D, and Bach's Partita No. 6 by Jörg Demus show (R-199-92). | ||
+Alex Steinweiss certainly gave Witt and the other artists ample playground and the covers were gaining in quality.
+Also Curt John Witt, who was a master of simplicity, gradually developed a richer style as can be seen in the cover for Enesco's Dixtuor and Kodaly's Cello Sonata.
+The same goes for Beethoven's Violin Sonatas (with Helen Airoff and Walter Schneiderhan respectively) and Bach's Partita No. 6 by Jörg Demus (R-199-92). | ||

 ![]() |